 The leaves are used for essential oil and for herbal remedies such as hypertension,heart disease and rheumatism.
 The leaves when crushed release a strong balsam fragrance and can be used in pot-pourri and infusions.

-Pelargonium quercifolium is native to a small area of South Africa in the Eastern Cape & Western Cape which has hot Summers & year round rainfall and grows on mountainsides & rocky areas containing sandstone and other natural stone types.
-It prefers loam based soil conditions (PH.acid/neutral) in full sun to part shade and is best planted in a fragrant garden,containers or pots.
+Pelargonium quercifolium is native to a small area of South Africa in the Eastern Cape & Western Cape which has hot Summers & year round rainfall and grows on mountainsides & in rocky areas containing sandstone and other natural stone types.
+It prefers loam based soil conditions (PH.acid/neutral) in full sun to part shade and is best planted in a fragrant garden or in containers or pots.